ramiy/Charitable/readme.txt

 6. Setting up Charitable: The Email settings area.

 == Changelog ==

+= 1.4.7 =
+* Avoid issues with PayPal IPNs missing the 'invoice' parameter in certain cases — likely a bug on the PayPal end.
+This resulted in donations remaining stuck as Pending.
+We have reworked how IPNs are processed to avoid reliance on this and avoid further issues. [#289](https://github.com/Charitable/Charitable/issues/289)
+* Store the PayPal transaction ID for donations after an IPN has been received. [#270](https://github.com/Charitable/Charitable/issues/270)
+* Add a notice to the donation form when viewed by site admin to remind them that Test Mode is enabled. [#233](https:// github.com/Charitable/Charitable/issues/233)
+* Improve styling for the donation receipt summary. [#214](https://github.com/Charitable/Charitable/issues/214)
+* Make sure that donor count and donors widget both include donations to child campaigns. [#263](https://github.com/Charitable/Charitable/issues/263) and [#264](https://github.com/Charitable/Charitable/issues/264)
+* Correctly show the donor count in the Donation Stats widget, not the number of donations. [#268](https://github.com/Charitable/Charitable/issues/268)
+* Show a blank field for formatted addresses in the donation export or admin donation pages when no address details were provided.
+Previously, the donor's name was shown. [#255](https://github.com/Charitable/Charitable/issues/255) and [#256](https://github.com/Charitable/Charitable/issues/256)
+* Fix client-side credit card validation. [#280](https://github.com/Charitable/Charitable/issues/280)
+* Fix issue causing incorrect donation status to be displayed in admin notification email and donation receipt. [#261](https://github.com/Charitable/Charitable/issues/261)
+* Remove the Licenses tab from the Settings area when you don't have any extensions installed. [#249](https://github.com/Charitable/Charitable/issues/249)
+* Miscellaneous other minor, under-the-hood improvements and tweaks.

 = 1.4.6 =
 * Properly activate Charitable on all sites when it is network activated.
 Also makes sure that Charitable is correctly installed when a new site is added to a network that has Charitable network-activated. [#225](https://github.com/Charitable/Charitable/issues/225)